Strong approximation of nonlinear filtering for multiscale McKean-Vlasov stochastic systems: Introduction

-$\bullet$ We construct an average equation and prove that the slow part of the original system converges to the average system in the $L^{p}$ ($p\geq2$) sense.

-$\bullet$ Based on the above obtained average principle, we establish that the nonlinear filtering of the slow part converges to that of the average system in the $L^{p}$ ($p\geq1$) sense.

-It is worthwhile to emphasizing that these distributions in the coefficients result in not only convenience but also difficulty.
-For example, because of these distributions, we don't require that the diffusion coefficient of the fast equation is non-degenerate for the exponential ergodicity.
-However, on account of these distributions, we apply a lot of tricks to obtain some estimations.
+The novelty of this paper lies in three folds.
+The first fold is that the system (\ref{Eq1}) is more general than that in some known results (cf. \cite{ghl, hll, hlls, SunX, XLLM}).
+Thus, our result can be applied to many models.
+The second fold is that we obtain the strong convergence order for the $L^2$ case, which is important for numerical simulation.
+The third fold is that we prove the $L^{q}$ convergence of nonlinear filtering for multiscale McKean-Vlasov SDEs, which can partly cover some results in \cite{Imkeller, Qiao1, Qiao3}.

+Lastly, we describe our motivation of this paper.
+Note that in \cite{XLLM}, although the multiscale system is general, the average principle is not right.
+This is because four authors used the Markov property which does not hold for general McKean-Vlasov SDEs.
+Our first motivation is to correct this mistake.
+Besides, as far as we know, no average principle for McKean-Vlasov SDEs with two time scales has yet been presented in the $L^{2p}$ ($p\geq 1$) sense.
+However, people usually need to estimate the higher order moments which possess a good robustness and can be applied in statistics, game theory, finance and other fields.
+So, it is our second motivation to establish an average principle in the $L^{2p}$ ($p\geq 1$) sense.

 The paper proceeds as follows.
-In Section \ref{pre}, we introduce some related notations and the definition of $L$-derivatives.
-Then we state two main theorems with full assumptions in Section \ref{mare}.
+In Section \ref{pre}, we introduce some related notations.
+Then we state main results in Section \ref{mare}.
 The proofs of two main theorems are placed in Section \ref{proofirs} and \ref{prooseco}, respectively.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.